kitsuiwebster/minecraft-java-server-admin-commands/README.md

 `<player>` is the username of the player that you want to ban or unban.

-## Ban or unban a specific IP address:
+## Ban or unban a specific IP address

 ```java
 ban-ip <address>